google/kratu/README.md

 $ git clone https://github.com/google/kratu.git
 ```
 ## Quick start
-If you want to see more of what Kratu can do, [watch the video](http://youtu.be/xyz123) or simply download (see above) and look at the examples included.
+If you want to see more of what Kratu can do, download (see above) and look at the examples included.

 Otherwise, here's a quick look at how to render a simple report
 ```javascript